+MCR helps clients develop successful rate case strategies for state jurisdictions and the Federal Energy Regulatory Commission (FERC).
+We help evaluate the decision to file a case, define overall objectives, support the underlying rationale, prepare supporting analysis of regulatory issues, and determine the optimal timing for cases.
 MCR works with clients to develop a regulatory strategy that will be sustainable in the long run.
-We carefully examine the nature of expected short-term and long-term changes to both costs and revenues; and, then we identify alternative potential regulatory strategies addressing the specific circumstances that each client faces.
+We carefully examine the nature of expected short-term and long-term changes to both costs and revenues; and then we identify alternative potential regulatory strategies addressing the specific circumstances that each client faces.

 MCR provides pre-filing reviews of regulatory petitions, pre-filed testimony, tariffs, exhibits, and minimum filing requirements before submission to regulatory commissions.
 MCR’s experienced professionals bring a wide variety of regulatory and ratemaking experiences; our clients benefit from our constructive reviews and recommendations on improvements to proposed filings.
 Conducting fully independent pre-filing reviews improves filings and builds more compelling cases for the desired regulatory outcomes.